 Remember, we all deal with things in different ways and we all have different coping strategies.
 Make mental health check-ins a regular part of your workday – get in the habit of asking your co-workers how they’re doing and take the time to listen.
 Show compassion and respect – listen, don’t judge.
 We don’t expect you to be therapists, just caring coworkers.

-Keep conversations confidential unless you are given permission, or fear for someone’s safety requires you to seek help.
-You can find information about mental health resources on the call board or visit btshelp.org/resources.
+Keep conversations confidential unless you are given permission, or fear that someone may hurt themselves or others.
+You can find information about mental health resources on the call board or visit btshelp.org/mentalhealth.

-There are different ways to contribute to psychological safety.
+There are different ways to support psychological safety.
 You can contribute positively by treating others with respect and by being supportive to coworkers who are struggling.
 It feels good when someone praises your work, so take the time to acknowledge when someone has done well.

 If you have any suggestions on what we can do to positively impact the worksite and reduce stress or the potential for stress injury please let us know – it is every bit important as telling us about a physical safety hazard.

 Safety briefings are simply a part of how we work.
 But how can we say we are safe if we don’t feel that the space is “safe” for us to be our authentic selves in?
 Safety isn’t just a defined set of operations, it is a feeling, a level of comfort, knowing that those around you will look out for you…and that you will do the same for them.